matthias-reis/carda-gatsby/content/articles/2021/06/fly-pan-am.md

 slug: fly-pan-am-interview-en
 typeName: Interview
 title: Fly Pan Am
-subTitle: "\"We want to create things that we don't understand\""
+subTitle: "\"We Want To Create Things That We Don't Understand\""
 seoTitle: Interview with Fly Pan Am – "We want to create things that we don't understand"
 description: Today I have something to share with you that I'm very proud of.
   Fly Pan Am have agreed to an interview.
 They have revealed some things about